 - Increase the conversion rate.
 Fast shipping is a great incentive for any customer.

 - Expanded range of products.
-You can sell items you wouldn’t normally be able to market, because of the immediacy required for their distribution.
+You can sell items you wouldn’t normally be able to market because of the immediacy required for their distribution.

-How to do quick commerce
+How to transition to a quick commerce business model

 A good warehouse design is essential in order to implement quick commerce with minimal errors and fast deliveries.
 Q-Commerce requires a constant supply of stock and optimized picking routes so that products can be picked and packed in the shortest possible time.